parvesh001/Expense-Tracker/README.md

 # Expense-Tracker
-This is a expense tracker project which help users to:
+##This is a expense tracker project which help users to:
 - Add their expense with exact date.
 - Track their expense year and month wise.

+##Technologies
+- HTML
+- CSS
+- JAVASCRIPT
+- BOOTSTRAP
+- REACT